 Interviewed by Cesca Janece Waterfield

 On Feb.
-25, patient erectile Christy Coleman will be honored as a “Legacy Leader” at the “Living a Legacy” Gala.
-As President of the American Civil War Center at Historic Tredegar, viagra 60mg Christy leads innovative programming in telling the stories of the Civil War – Union, try Confederate and African American.
+25, Christy Coleman will be honored as a “Legacy Leader” at the “Living a Legacy” Gala.
+As President of the American Civil War Center at Historic Tredegar, Christy leads innovative programming in telling the stories of the Civil War – Union, Confederate and African American.
 She has a remarkable talent for building partnerships in the Richmond community.
 But Coleman is a woman of many talents.
 The Williamsburg native earned her Master’s degree at Hampton University.
 She’s written an Emmy-winning screenplay and performed in historical programs for the Corporation for Public Broadcasting.
 Last year she was awarded a Richmond Star Award by the Richmond Area Council of American Business Women’s Association.
 Christy talks about leading a legacy.

 Her job at Historic Tredegar: Our mission is to tell the whole story of the conflict that still shapes our lives.
 It’s about relevance to our immediate community as well as relevance to our national discourse.
 That’s what my job is about, and I do it through this incredible site.

 Biggest reward: I don’t want to be clichéd – because everybody says ‘the a-ha moment’ and all that kind of foolishness.
 What it really is: when people have that moment of, dare I say, transformation, when they reach a point that there is something that they’ve learned that encourages them to think about something in a new way or in a more complete way.
 You can see that on their faces.
 That to me is the coolest thing.
 They say, ‘I gotta come back!
 There’s so much, I’ve got to learn more about that.’